runpod/runpod-python/docs/serverless/utils/rp_debugger.md

 # runpod.serverless.rp_debugger

 The `runpod.serverless.rp_debugger` module provides a set of classes and functions to help with debugging your serverless functions.
+To enable the debugger and return the results with you job output, set the argument flag `--rp_debugger` when launching the file containing your serverless handler.

 ## System Info